kaigolden/DATA-581-01_DataAnalyticsPortfolio/README.md

 - Data Visualization and Data Storytelling

 # Projects
-Below is a table of what's in this repository: each row contains a link to each project folder along with the project's overview.
+Below is a table of what's in this repository: each row contains a link to each project folder along with a brief overview of the project.

 | Project | Project Overview | Tools |
 | --- | --- | --- |